Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 Kansas doesn't have state-level licensing requirements for HVAC contractors.
 However, your city or municipality may have its own local license or certification requirements.
 You should verify that your technician meets all necessary standards and that they have an active Kansas business license.
 Also look at a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with positive feedback and stories of satisfied customers.

-Reliable HVAC companies provide warranties for their work.
-Broader coverage is better, so make sure to compare warranties between companies.
-Choose the one that offers the best coverage at a reasonable cost.
+Trustworthy HVAC companies provide warranties for their work.
+The broader the coverage, the better, so make sure to compare warranties between companies.
+Choose the one that provides the most comprehensive coverage at a fair cost.

-Always get HVAC estimates in writing before work begins.
-A detailed quote covers costs for both materials and labor.
-Confirm that you agree to all terms before signing the contract.
+Always get estimates for HVAC service in writing before work begins.
+A comprehensive quote should cover both labor and materials.
+Make sure you review all terms before signing a contract.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).